 Upwing’s VSDs are designed to drive high-speed machines and machines with low impedance.
-This is achieved by switching the power devices of the drive at a high frequency that is synchronized to the fundamental frequency of the machine.
+This is achieved by utilizing silicon carbide (SiC) MOSFET technology on the switching devices of the motor drive inverter.
+The technology, initially developed for space applications, enables switching at a frequency that is synchronized to the fundamental frequency of the machine.
 Consequently, the fundamental frequency of the machine can be high without incurring a large distortion in the current that is drawn by the machine.

 Upwing’s VSD is designed with both active and passive grid rectifier options built in.
 Based on the grid condition, the rectifier option can be selected through the control settings.
 The ability to choose between these two options is a distinguishable feature of Upwing’s VSDs, which are not offered or incorporated by commercial VSD manufacturers.
 The advantage of an active rectifier is that it offers very low current distortion to the grid; also, it can operate at a wide input voltage range.